seqan/seqan/manual/source/Tutorial/PairwiseSequenceAlignment.rst

      Application

    Objective
-     Write a program that computes a fast global alignment between the :dox:`Rna` sequences ``AAGUGACUUAUUG`` and ``AGUCGGAUCUACUG`` using the Align data structure and the Levenshtein distance.
+     Write a program that computes a global alignment between the :dox:`Rna` sequences ``AAGUGACUUAUUG`` and ``AGUCGGAUCUACUG`` using the Myers-Hirschberg variant.
+You should use the Align data structure to store the alignment.
      Print the score and the alignment.
 Additionally, output for each row of the Align object the view positions of the gaps.

    Hint